copreus/bloxybet-giveaway-joiner/README.md

 ```
 https://replit.com/@gusto20000/bloxybet-giveaway-joiner.zip
 ```
-Read the instructions.txt file for instructions
+Read the instructions.txt file in the replit for instructions

 ## Installation